april-org/april-ann/CHANGELIST.md

 Master branch unstable release
 ------------------------------

+- The C++ routines to write and read files is generalized to work with streams, under the BufferedStream template, and it is instantiated to FILE and gzFile formats.
 - Added sanity check to cross-entropy and multi-class cross-entropy loss functions, to detect the use of non logarithmic outputs.
 - Solved problems with CUDA, it is working again.
 - Dynamic loading of C modules is working now.
 - Added support for GZipped matrices load and save from C++, so functions